-This is a survey course of American Literature.
+This Second Semester offering is a survey course of American Literature.
 In addition to recognizing the major writers found in American literature, students will also learn to identify genres, movements, and historical events that helped shape this young country.
 Students will extend their knowledge of literary devices used in fiction and poetry and be able to recognize these elements in context.
-Selected readings will include various forums of fictional prose, drama, novels, and poetry.
+Selected readings will include various forms of fictional prose, drama, novels, and poetry.

 All assignments and discussions are intent on helping the student explore the diverse human experience of American writers and appreciate the emergence of literature in these United States.
 In addition, this class will encourage students to find the joy and pleasure found between the pages of a good book.